Chinmaym6/Hash_Morph/Readme.txt

 Database Output:

-Employee records updated in real-time to reflect new assignments, workload increments, and updated availability.
+Employee records are updated in real-time to reflect new assignments, workload increments, and updated availability.

-Note:- The backend and frontend integration is not yest done so please kindly try to run only the backend codes main.py,task_allocator.py,database.py,expertise_map
+Note:- The backend and frontend integration is not yet done, so please kindly try to run only the backend code, main.py